Hanro50/MSMC/README.md

     profile: { "id": string, "name": string, "skins": [], "capes": [] }
 }
 ```
- * @param updates A callback that one can hook into to get updates on the login process
- * @returns The URL needed to log in your user.
-You need to send this to a web browser or something similar to that!

-### updates?: (info: update) => void)
-An optional callback that one can hook into to get updates on the login process

-  Update object
+### update:
- ###### Used with the update callback to get some info on the login process
+Used in the callback that is fired multiple times during the login process to give the user feedback on how far along the login process is

 ```
 interface update {